 - Embarrassing Pyjamas: In the episode where the Louds riff "Lincoln Betrays Lucy", they agree that a pony onesie is more embarrassing than pyjamas that simply have ponies on them.

-- Esoteric Happy Ending: Invoked in Episode 2, which covered a fic that has a Luna Replacement Sue who wangsts about missing Luan and goes quite nuts without her.
+- Esoteric Happy Ending: Invoked in Episode 2, which covered a fic that has a Luna Replacement Suenote who wangsts about missing Luan and goes quite nuts without her.

 - Everybody Cries: The climax of part 2 of "Trustworthy" (episode 5.2) causes all the Loud siblings to burst into tears.

-- Everyone Has Standards: While reading "A Town Hates a Boy", Lisa is enraged at her fanfic self for calling Lincoln "dispensable", putting Lincoln's life in danger, saying that no one would notice if one sibling is gone, and caring more about science than her own family.
+- While reading "A Town Hates a Boy", Lisa is enraged at her fanfic self for calling Lincoln "dispensable", putting Lincoln's life in danger, saying that no one would notice if one sibling is gone, and caring more about science than her own family.

 - Eye Scream: The story in Episode 3 has Lincoln throw ash in Lynn's eyes.

-- FaceHeel Turn: Grammy in the Halloween special.
+- FaceHeel Turn: Grammy declares a robots vs. humans war in the Halloween special.
 Luckily, it was all part of a Halloween prank cooked up by Lincoln, Lisa, Lucy and Grammy.

 - Gilligan Cut: Type 1.
 At both the beginning and the end of Episode 13, Lana asks Lincoln if she and the other Louds reading "In Memory of a Mascot" can go to New York City to try their pizza.Lincoln: Lana, we're not gonna blow all our savings flying to New York City just so we can taste their-

-[We sudddenly jump cut to Luna, Lincoln, Lucy, Lana and Lily sitting in a Brooklyn pizzeria, sharing a pie.]
+[We suddenly jump cut to Luna, Lincoln, Lucy, Lana and Lily sitting in a Brooklyn pizzeria, sharing a pie.]

 - Girl-on-Girl Is Hot: